 (config-if) ip summary-address eigrp ASN SUMMARY_ADDRESS SUBNET_MASK

-An example will help you to understand this.
+An example will help you to understand the concept of manual summarization:

 Router R1 and R2 are running EIGRP.
-Router R1 has two directly connected subnets: 10.0.0.0/24 and 10.0.1.0/24.
+Router R1 (on the left) has two directly connected subnets: 10.0.0.0/24 and 10.0.1.0/24.
 EIGRP advertises these subnets as two separate routes.
 R2 now has two routes for two subnets, which can be confirmed by using the show ip route command on R2:

 Now, R1 is sending only one route to reach both subnets to R2.
 We can verify that by using the show ip route command on R2: